-- 34% of NISEP funds will be ring-fenced for priority domestic 'whole house solutions' (at least half of which should go to schemes in which no priority customer contribution is sought) - Leaving 46% for other schemes such as individual measures, hard to treat homes and renewables (again at least half of the funding for this category should go to schemes in which no priority customer contribution is sought).
+- 34% of NISEP funds will be ring-fenced for priority domestic 'whole house solutions' (at least half of which should go to schemes in which no priority customer contribution is sought) - Leaving 46% for other schemes such as priority domestic individual measures (again at least half of the funding for this category should go to schemes in which no priority customer contribution is sought).
 However, it should be noted that whole house type schemes can still receive funding above the level of the ring-fence, subject to the fact that these schemes would be competing with other schemes which offer partial solutions to a greater number of properties.

-The remaining 20% of funds is allocated to non-priority customers, split as two equal funding groups of 10% for conventional non-priority domestic and commercial schemes and 10% for Innovative non-priority domestic and commercial schemes which may include Solar PV.
+The remaining 20% of funds is allocated to non-priority customers, split as two equal funding groups of 10% for conventional non-priority domestic and commercial schemes and 10% for innovative non-priority domestic and commercial schemes.